 - Providing input to Service Portfolio Management

-- Ensuring that the IT Service Provider is satisfying the Business needs of the Customers
+- Ensuring that the IT Service Provider satisfies the Business needs of the Customers

 This Process has strong links with Service Level Management.’

-The business relationship manager functions as a two-way conduit, working with the business to define requirements, and communicating these to IT and conversely representing IT to the business.
+The business relationship manager functions as a two-way conduit, working with the business to define requirements, communicating these to IT, and conversely representing IT to the company.

-In an environment where the business has the ability to independently source services from outside the organization, the business relationship management has a crucial role to play in maintaining a healthy relationship and communication stream between IT and business.
-This two-way conduit of information will ensure that the internal IT organization is not left out of the loop when new services are planned.
+In an environment where the business can independently source services from outside the organization, business relationship management is crucial in maintaining a healthy relationship and communication stream between IT and business.
+This two-way conduit of information will ensure that the internal IT organization is a partner and not left out of the loop in planning new services.

-The BRM process is rapidly becoming one of the most pivotal roles in the IT Service Management space.
-As more and more services are sourced externally, the business relationship manager is in a position to provide the glue that enables a holistic provision of services to the business.
+The BRM process is rapidly becoming one of the most pivotal roles in IT Service Management.
+With outsourcing, the business relationship manager provides the glue that enables a holistic provision of services to the business.

-The flow of information both ways between IT and the business is more critical now that it has ever been.
-These two sides of the service equation have to work together as partners to bring innovation and value to the organization.
-This is where business relationship management comes into its own.
+The flow of information between IT and the business is more critical now than it has ever been.
+These two sides of the service equation must work together as partners to bring innovation and value to the organization.
+This partnership is where business relationship management comes into its own.